Skip to main content

 Closed

-Pertaining to Cases: the Closed status indicates that all actions related to the Case have been completed.
+(Cases) A status that indicates that all actions related to the Case have been completed.

 Context Expressions